convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/button-components/fab-container.md

 Edge | Specifies if the FAB must be positioned on the edge.
 Horizontal Position | Specifies the horizontal position.
 Vertical Position | Specifies the vertical position.
+Comment | Describes the object comment to include in the documentation report.
+This property generally contains an explanation about the object.
+Identifier | Defines the component identifier.
+Is active | Defines whether the component is active.